gitextensions/GitExtensionsDoc/source/settings.rst

 .. settingspage:: Git

   This page contains the settings needed to access git repositories.
 The repositories will be accessed using external tools.
-For Windows usually "Git for Windows" or Cygwin are used.
+For Windows usually "Git for Windows" is used.
 Git Extensions will try to configure these settings automatically.

   .. settingsgroup:: Git